Licensed Insolvency Practitioners With National Coverage

 How does a CVA affect the employees and directors of a business?

-What is the main difference between a company voluntary arrangement and administration?
+What is the difference between a Company Voluntary Arrangement and administration?

-As mentioned earlier, during administration, the Administrator or Insolvency Practitioner runs the company whereas, in a CVA, the directors will retain control of the company, providing they abide fully by the terms of the CVA agreement.
+The main difference is that, during administration, the Administrator or Insolvency Practitioner runs the company whereas, in a CVA, the Director retains control of the company; this is providing they abide fully by the terms of the CVA agreement.

-• There is an investigation into the directors conduct during an administation but not in a CVA
+• There is an investigation into the Director’s conduct during an administration but not in a

 How much does a CVA cost?

-• Number of secured creditors like bank lenders.
+• The number of secured creditors (e.g.bank lenders)

-• The quality of YOUR financial information and how much remedial work we may need to do.
+• The quality of your financial information and how much remedial work we may need to

-We will provide a written quote for all required fees, before we commence working on the CVA proposal.
-This is provided in our unique Strategy Report which we will prepare FREE OF CHARGE once we have been provided with your company’s details and we have met.
+We will provide a written quote for all required fees before we commence working on the CVA proposal.
+This is provided in our unique Strategy Report which we will prepare free of charge once we have been provided with your company’s details and had an initial meeting.

 A Flow Chart Explaining The Process